shivanand-patil/TheDataSeminar/Week-02/README.md

 ![Isolation levels in mysql](../images/isolation_levels.png)

+#### Table locks:

+In MySQL, table locks are a mechanism used to manage access to a table in a database.
+They play a crucial role in ensuring data integrity and consistency, especially in environments where multiple users or processes might try to access the same data simultaneously.
+There are two primary types of table locks in MySQL: read locks (shared locks) and write locks (exclusive locks).
+Here’s a quick overview of both:

+    Read Locks (Shared Locks):
+        These allow multiple transactions to read (SELECT) from a table without interfering with each other.
+        Other transactions can also acquire read locks on the same table concurrently.
+        However, no transaction can write to the table until all read locks on the table are released.

+    Write Locks (Exclusive Locks):
+        These allow a transaction to write to a table (such as INSERT, UPDATE, or DELETE operations).
+        When a transaction holds a write lock on a table, no other transaction can read from or write to the table until the lock is released.
+        This ensures that write operations do not conflict with each other or with read operations.

+The use of table locks is managed by MySQL's internal lock manager and depends on the storage engine being used (e.g., InnoDB, MyISAM).
+Different storage engines handle locking mechanisms in different ways:

+    InnoDB: Uses row-level locking for most operations, reducing the need for table-level locks.
+However, table locks can still be explicitly acquired or might be used internally in certain scenarios.
+    MyISAM: Relies more heavily on table-level locks, as it does not support row-level locking.
+This can lead to contention in high-concurrency environments.

 #### File descriptors:

 File descriptors are an index into a file descriptor table stored by the kernel.
 The kernel creates a file descriptor in response to an open call and associates the file descriptor with some abstraction of an underlying file-like object, be that an actual hardware device, or a file system or something else entirely.
 Consequently a process's read or write calls that reference that file descriptor are routed to the correct place by the kernel to ultimately do something useful.